Skip to main content

 When you routinely face high-stress, sometimes life-or-death situations, it’s no surprise that your work can take a toll.
 Along with typical causes of burnout like long hours and staff shortages, you may face unique underlying causes, including:

 It’s a lot.
-But fortunately, there are steps you can take to head off burnout before it becomes a threat to your wellbeing and career.
+Fortunately, there are steps you can take to head off burnout before it becomes a threat to your well-being and career.

 5 Tips to Prevent Burnout